 Can our Salford volunteers ask questions before sending anything?

 Yes.
-You can message GoldPaid on WhatsApp on 07375 071158 or call 07763 741067 with photos and questions before you commit.
+You can message GoldPaid on WhatsApp or call us on 07763 741067 with photos and questions before you commit.
 Many Salford shops ask first to understand what they hold before requesting a label.

 What Royal Mail cover applies when we post items?